hosamelshazly92/Data-Structures-Implementations/README.md

 // output The Dark Knight Star Wars The Matrix The Godfather Fight Club Inception
 ```

+---

 ## Stack

-A stack is a list of elements that are accessible only from the top, aka **LIFO**
+A stack is a list of elements that are accessible only from the top, aka `LIFO`

 ### Usage